-A programme to advance the development and use of data from national clinical audits and patient registries as a mechanism for improving health care quality
+Insight Research Programme 2019 A programme to advance the development and use of data from national clinical audits and patient registries as a mechanism for improving health care quality

-- £1.6 million of funding will be available for research projects that aim to advance the development and use of data from national clinical audits and patient registries as a mechanism for improving health care quality in the UK.
+- Research funding for three projects to conduct original research that advances the development and use of data from national clinical audits and patient registries.

 - Each project team will receive funding of up to £400,000 and will run for a maximum duration of four years.